hilkeheremans/node-jiggler/README.md

     })
 ```

-Now we can render a representation of a blog object using this template:
+Now we can render a representation of a blog object (or an array of blog objects) using this template:

 ```javascript
 // Create the blog instance